MithrilJS/mithril.js/docs/request.md

 [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a newer Web API for fetching resources from servers, similar to `XMLHttpRequest`.

-Mithril's `m.request` uses `XMLHttpRequest` instead of `fetch()` for a number of reasons:
+Mithril.js' `m.request` uses `XMLHttpRequest` instead of `fetch()` for a number of reasons:

 - `fetch` is not fully standardized yet, and may be subject to specification changes.
 - `XMLHttpRequest` calls can be aborted before they resolve (e.g. to avoid race conditions in for instant search UIs).
 - `XMLHttpRequest` provides hooks for progress listeners for long running requests (e.g. file uploads).
 - `XMLHttpRequest` is supported by all browsers, whereas `fetch()` is not supported by Internet Explorer and older Android (prior to 5.0 Lollipop).

-Currently, due to lack of browser support, `fetch()` typically requires a [polyfill](https://github.com/github/fetch), which is over 11kb uncompressed - nearly three times larger than Mithril's XHR module.
+Currently, due to lack of browser support, `fetch()` typically requires a [polyfill](https://github.com/github/fetch), which is over 11kb uncompressed - nearly three times larger than Mithril.js' XHR module.

-Despite being much smaller, Mithril's XHR module supports many important and not-so-trivial-to-implement features like [URL interpolation](#dynamic-urls), querystring serialization and [JSON-P requests](jsonp.md), in addition to its ability to integrate seamlessly to Mithril's autoredrawing subsystem.
+Despite being much smaller, Mithril.js' XHR module supports many important and not-so-trivial-to-implement features like [URL interpolation](#dynamic-urls), querystring serialization and [JSON-P requests](jsonp.md), in addition to its ability to integrate seamlessly to Mithril.js' autoredrawing subsystem.
 The `fetch` polyfill does not support any of those, and requires extra libraries and boilerplates to achieve the same level of functionality.

-In addition, Mithril's XHR module is optimized for JSON-based endpoints and makes that most common case appropriately terse - i.e. `m.request(url)` - whereas `fetch` requires an additional explicit step to parse the response data as JSON: `fetch(url).then(function(response) {return response.json()})`
+In addition, Mithril.js' XHR module is optimized for JSON-based endpoints and makes that most common case appropriately terse - i.e. `m.request(url)` - whereas `fetch` requires an additional explicit step to parse the response data as JSON: `fetch(url).then(function(response) {return response.json()})`

 The `fetch()` API does have a few technical advantages over `XMLHttpRequest` in a few uncommon cases: